Haute Couture is sewing at a high level so this is far broader than traditional or normal sewing.

 Those designs you see on the runway are often the more exaggerated designs.
 Those are involved in a fashion that people have often likened to everyday fashion design and you may find yourself saying who would wear it?
 That well these are intentionally supposed to be works of art and they’re often exaggerated designs.
-They’re usually modified, however, and turned into more mass-produced pieces so these are pieces that can be worn by the everyday person.
-You can see below two dresses.
+They’re usually modified however and turned into more mass-produced pieces so these are pieces that can be worn by the everyday person. if you look inside your notes you’ll see that I have two dresses there.

 The second is just a more everyday dress if you look there you can see the obvious comparisons.